Bruno Manser: Life with the Penans

-Manser learned about survival skills in the jungle and familiarized himself with the Penan's culture and language.
+Manser learned about survival skills in the jungle and familiarised himself with the Penan's culture and language.
 The Penan tribal leader in Upper Limbang, named Along Sega, became Manser's mentor.
 During his stay with the Penan, Manser adopted their way of life.
 He dressed in a loincloth, hunted with a blowgun, and ate primates, snakes, and sago.
 Manser's decision to live as a member of the Penan was ridiculed in the West, and he was dismissed as a "White Tarzan".
 Within the Penan, however, Manser was known as "Laki Penan" (Penan Man), having earned the respect of the tribe that adopted him.

 Manser created notebooks that were richly illustrated with drawings, notes, and 10,000 photographs during his six-year stay from 1984 to 1990 with the Penan people.
 Some of his sketches include cicada wing patterns, how to carry a gibbon with a stick, and how to drill holes on a blowpipe.
 These notebooks were later published by Christoph Merian Verlag press in Basel.
 Manser also created audio recordings of oral histories told by Penan elders and translated them.
 He claimed that the Penan people were never argumentative or violent during his time with them.

 In 1988, Manser tried to reach the summit of Bukit Batu Lawi but was unsuccessful, finding himself hanging on a rope without anything to grab on for 24 hours.
 In 1989, he was bitten by a red tailed pit viper but was able to treat the snake bite himself.
 He also got a malaria infection while living in the jungles.